balena-io-experimental/plate-recognizer/README.md

 If you don't have one, you'll be prompted to set up a balenaCloud account (the first ten devices are free and full-featured!) then burn the downloaded image to a micro SD card, boot it up, and the ALPR application will download and start running.
 You will need to add some device variables to get it working - see "setup and confirguration" below.

-If you want to make cahnges to the project and push them to your device, you'll need to use the balenaCLI.
+If you want to make changes to the project and push them to your device, you'll need to use the balena CLI.
 See the [Getting Started](https://www.balena.io/os/docs/raspberrypi4-64/getting-started/) guide for more information.

 ## Supported hardware